Axelspire

 • Forward security: Clients that support PQC get quantum-resistant protection

-• Compliance: Federal mandates accept hybrid mode during the transition period
+• Compliance: Federal mandates (CNSA 2.0) accept hybrid mode during the transition period

 Hybrid certificate structure